Candidate for Councillor: Jason Vanderzwaag, P.Eng.

 What does self-regulation mean to you as a member of APEGA?

 Self-regulation means that we are responsible for providing statutory oversight over ourselves and our peers.
 As individuals, self-regulation means we have the capacity to determine our area of professional practice, based on competency and experience.
-As an association, we establish the criteria for new inductees and conduct the investigation and discipline of members that contravene our Code of Ethics or do not meet professional standards.
+As an association, we establish the criteria for new inductees, and conduct the investigation and discipline of members that contravene our code of ethics or do not meet professional standards.
 This privilege of self-regulation may be threatened by government intervention or loss of public confidence in our professions.

 What would you bring to Council?

-I have been on Council for six years, and I have gained a tremendous appreciation for the regulatory framework within which APEGA operates.
-I am humbled by the insight and leadership provided by all the volunteers that support APEGA’s regulatory functions, including Council and the statutory boards.
+I have been on Council for nine years, and have gained a tremendous appreciation for the regulatory framework within which APEGA operates.
+I am humbled by the insight and leadership provided by the volunteers that support APEGA’s regulatory functions, including Council and the statutory boards.
 I believe that I bring to APEGA Council my own leadership and critical-thinking skills, and the courage to ask tough questions.

 As the regulator of engineering and geoscience, what challenges does APEGA face?